signalfx/gdi-specification/specification/repository.md

 ## Instrumentation Libraries

-- MUST document all supported configuration parameters
+- MUST document all configuration parameters that are relevant to Splunk Observability Cloud
+- MUST document all configuration paramenters whose default values deviate significantly from upstream
 - MUST document how to configure manual instrumentation
 - MUST document how to configure log correlation
 - MUST define minimum supported version of each auto-instrumentation framework
   - SHOULD define maximum supported version of each auto-instrumentation framework
+- MAY host the documentation in the Observability Cloud documentation repository

 ## Real User Monitoring Libraries